manishemi/manishemi.github.io/_posts/2021-05-02-Attention Is All You Need.md

 In the third sub-layer, we have a different form from another attention mechanism which is the masking method, it ensures that prediction for position i can depend on the known outputs at positions less than i.

 #### _**Attention**_:
-An attention function can be described as mapping query and a set of key-value pairs to an output, where the query, keys, values, and output are all vectors.
+An attention function can be described as a mapping query and a set of key-value pairs to an output, where the query, keys, values, and output are all vectors.
 The output computed as a weighted sum of the values, where the weight assigned to each value (how much attention should pay for this value)